 A History of Violence (2005)

-Cronenberg directs with a wonderful feel of poetic realism, his statements are low-key and bold at the same time, and he manages to take a series of well-known types and settings and highlight them from a new angle.
+Cronenberg directs with a wonderful poetic realism; his statements are low-key and bold at the same time, and he manages to take a series of well-known types and settings and highlight them from a new angle.
 The cast is great with two particularly effective character-relations: (1) Viggo Mortensen/Maria Bello as the man and wife, and (2) Viggo Mortensen/William Hurt as the two brothers.

 The chemistry and interaction between the former two is sparkling.
-They conjure (well assisted with Cronenberg's pre-occupation, experience and skills on the subject) two of the hottest and most innovative sex-scenes I've ever seen in film, and manage to pin-down the implicit and often wordless arguments of long-term partners.
+They conjure (well assisted by Cronenberg's pre-occupation and experience with the subject matter) two of the hottest and most innovative sex-scenes I've ever seen in film, and manage to pin-down the implicit and often wordless arguments of long-term partners.
 The way their relationship is projected shows how love sometimes can be both unhealthy and irrational but still prevail.

 A final treat here is the introduction of William Hurt and the brief scenes he shares with Mortensen.
-Hurt, in the eighties hailed as the greatest talent in Hollywood, shows his impressive versatility and forceful acting in a magnificent wee part.
+Hurt, in the 1980s hailed as one of the greatest talents in Hollywood, shows his impressive versatility and forceful acting in a magnificent little part.
 In many ways, he sums up what Cronenberg's film is about and provides the director with the appropriate ammunition to close his film.
 A film that might well be an outsider on Oscar night.